Xbox 360 First Impressions

 Performance and Games

-The system is louder than an off-the-shelf original Xbox, but no louder than my modified version, so the noise isn’t too much of an issue, thankfully.
+The system is louder than an off-the-shelf original Xbox, but the noise isn’t too much of an issue.
 Graphics performance is quite good from what I’ve seen: high polygon models, textures heaping with detail, and plenty of processing power to sustain high framerates will serve the 360 well for years to come.
 I was decidedly unimpressed with gameplay in Gears of War, and felt thrown into action with little instruction.
 Normally, I enjoy first-person-shooter games, but the lack of a constant targeting reticle, somewhat confusing controls, and weak plot will send me back to the store hoping to swap for BioShock or another title.

 Overall, the Xbox 360 seems to be a fine console with plenty of horsepower and extras, but my (admittedly short) gameplay has not impressed me so far, save for the graphics.
 Here’s hoping Halo 3 will make it all come together… Only 16 days to go.